splunk/public-o11y-docs/gdi/opentelemetry/smart-agent/smart-agent-migration-monitors.rst

 The Smart Agent receiver and its associated extension are Collector components that allow you to add legacy SignalFx Smart Agent monitors to the pipelines of your Splunk Distribution of OpenTelemetry Collector.
 Many monitors also require a Smart Agent release bundle, which the Splunk Distribution of OpenTelemetry Collector installs on supported x86_64/amd64 platforms.

-Learn more at :ref:`smartagent-receiver` and :rerf:`otel-components`.
+Learn more at :ref:`smartagent-receiver` and :ref:`otel-components`.

 For a list of available application monitors, see :ref:`monitor-data-sources`.